 The public junior college system of Alabama was established in 1963 through the efforts of Governor George C. Wallace and the Alabama Legislature.
 Enterprise was selected as the site for one of the original twelve state junior colleges.
-Area citizens and civic groups raised money for the purchase of a 100-acre campus site, donated library materials, and provided a number of scholarships-thus beginning a history of college and community cooperation for which Enterprise-Ozark Community College is noted.
+Area citizens and civic groups raised money for the purchase of a 100-acre campus site, donated library materials, and provided a number of scholarships-thus beginning a history of college and community cooperation for which Enterprise State Community College is noted.

 On September 25, 1965, the first freshman class, numbering 256 students, was registered at the College which was originally named Enterprise State Junior College.
 These students attended classes in rented rooms in downtown Enterprise and in the educational building of the First Methodist Church.
 Fortunately these makeshift arrangements lasted only during the first year, for in the fall of 1966 the present campus was occupied.
 This campus has grown and now consists of seven modern buildings situated on a beautifully landscaped site.
-An addition to the Learning Resources Center in Snuggs Hall, an addition to Lolley Hall, and a new building-Talmadge Hall-were occupied Spring Quarter of 1990.
+An addition to the Learning Resources Center in Snuggs Hall, an addition to Lolley Hall, and a new building- Talmadge Hall-were occupied Spring Quarter of 1990.
 In 1983, the College began offering credit courses and non-credit short courses at the Fort Rucker Site.

 Upon the retirement in 1981 of the College's first president, B.A.
 Forrester, Dr. Joseph D. Talmadge was appointed President of the College.
 Dr. Talmadge had served as Dean of the College since its establishment and provided dynamic leadership for the development of the College's academic program.
 He retired in September of 1994.
 When Dr. Talmadge retired, Vice Chancellor for the Alabama Department of Postsecondary Education, Dr. Stafford L. Thompson, was appointed Interim President.
 Dr. Thompson was appointed President of the College on March 28, 1996.
-He retired July 1, 2008.
-At that time, Dr. Nancy W. Chandler was appointed by Mr. Bradley Byrne, Chancellor of the Alabama Community College System, as Interim President.
-Dr. Chandler came to EOCC from Faulkner State Community College where she served as Vice President of Instruction, Institutional Advancement and Effectiveness.
+He led the College through the reorganization to include the state's aviation training programs.
+He obtained funding to build the Aviation Technical Training Center on the Ozark Campus.
+Dr. Thompson retired July 1, 2008.
+At that time, Dr. Nancy W. Chandler was appointed Interim President.
+Dr. Chandler came to ESCC from Faulkner State Community College where she served as Vice President of Instruction, Institutional Advancement and Effectiveness.
 She was appointed President of the College on May 28, 2009.

-In February 2003, the Alabama State Board of Education approved the reorganization of Enterprise State Junior College with the Aviation Campus at Ozark and the Aviation Center at Mobile of George C. Wallace Community College-Dothan.
+In February 2003, the Alabama State Board of Education approved the reorganization of Enterprise State Junior College with the Alabama Aviation Center at Ozark and the Aviation Center at Mobile of George C. Wallace Community College-Dothan.
 This created a new comprehensive community college which was named Enterprise-Ozark Community College.
+The Alabama Aviation Center in Andalusia opened fall semester of 2006, and the Alabama Aviation Center at Albertville opened spring semester 2009.
+Aviation maintenance courses are taught at both of these sites.
+In December 2009, the Alabama State Board of Education approved a name change to Enterprise State Community College, and approved a marketing name for the aviation programs as the Alabama Aviation Center, a unit of Enterprise State Community College.